-A year or more before the visits, members of individual visit teams are appointed by the CACMS Secretariat.
+A year or more before accreditation visits, members of individual accreditation visit teams are appointed by the CACMS Secretariat.
 All teams have a chair and secretary; full visit teams have two additional members and, when possible, a Faculty Fellow; and limited visit teams have a single member besides the chair and secretary.
-When possible, one member of Canadian visit teams is from the United States.
 Every effort is made to see that visit team membership represents a balance of practitioners and basic science and clinical educators.

 The mini-DCI prepared for limited visits is completed in time for dispatch to the CACMS Secretariat and members of the visit team at least one month before the visit.